-The publisher also says that it wants to “grow sales with each title” in the Borderlands series.
-As DomsPlaying on Twitter notes, that implies Take-Two is hoping for more than 20 million lifetime sales for Borderlands 3 – after all, that’s the only way it could surpass the previous game.
+In last quarter’s earnings report, Take-Two said it wants to “grow sales with each title” in the Borderlands series.
+As Dom on Twitter noted, that implies Take-Two is hoping for more than 20 million lifetime sales for Borderlands 3 – after all, that’s the only way it could surpass the previous game.

 The Borderlands 3 release date is set for September 13, 2019.
 As always, you can follow that link for much more on everything we know about the game so far.